umbertopicchini/pomp-ricker/README.md

 # pomp-ricker
 Examples of how to fit a stochastic Ricker model using the R pomp package.
+See also my slides http://goo.gl/ypAOjs

 At the moment provided scripts are:
 - pomp_ricker-pmcmc producing exact Bayesian inference using particle MCMC (the particle marginal methodology of Andrieu and Roberts 2009).